diku-dk/dpp-e2021-pub/README.md

 This course schedule is tentative and will be updated as we go along.
-**The schedule below will become the correct one as you enter the week when the course starts (the day dates of lectures and labs have not been updated yet since last year).**
+**The schedule below will become the correct one as you enter the week when the course starts.**

 The lab sessions are aimed at providing help for the weeklies and group project.
 Do not assume you can solve them without showing up to the lab sessions.

 | Date | Time | Topic | Material |